Connect with us

 NOT so long ago, Paul Hayes was the experienced old hand and Gary Hooper was the green kid fresh out of reserves.

-Paired up front for Nigel Adkins' Scunthorpe, the deadly duo formed a telepathic partnership that yielded goals galore and promotion to the Championship.
+Paired up front for Nigel Adkins’ , the deadly duo formed a telepathic partnership that yielded goals galore and promotion to the Championship.

 Since then, however, their careers have taken very different paths.
-Signed by Celtic for £2.4m in 2010, Hooper played against Barcelona in the Champions League, top-scored in the SPL and is now a star with Norwich.
+Signed by Celtic for £2.4m in 2010, Hooper played against Barcelona in the Champions League, top-scored in the SPL and is now a Premier League star with .

 Hayes?
-Well, the 30-year-old was relegated with Scun-thorpe, passed through , Charlton and , and now finds himself on loan at , scrapping in the bottom half of League Two.
+Well, the 30-year-old was relegated with Scun-thorpe, passed through Preston, Charlton and Brentford, and now finds himself on loan at Plymouth, scrapping in the bottom half of .

 It is a stark illustration of the tightrope all footballers tread, yet Hayes – who stays in touch with Hooper – is philosophical about his fall from grace.